-Magento allows you to use product recommendations computed in your product environment on other, non-production environments.
+Adobe Commerce allows you to use product recommendations computed in your product environment on other, non-production environments.
 Using this data inside non-production environments allows you to preview which recommendations your shoppers will see and experiment with different recommendation types and placement locations.

 Through the Admin UI in your non-production environment, you can fetch recommendations generated from actual shopper data from your production environment or another environment.
 Changing where those recommendations are fetched is done by specifying a different SaaS environment.

 - Storefront data collection is configured and enabled on production.

 - Your non-production environment catalog is largely the same as the one that you have in production.
 Using similar catalogs ensures that the products returned in the recommendation units closely mimic those on production.

 On the Admin sidebar, go to Marketing > Promotions > Product Recommendations.

 In the Recommendations source section, enable the Fetch recommendations from a different SaaS environment option.

 Select the SaaS environment associated with your production environment or another environment that has shopper data you want to use.

 Adobe Commerce will now fetch recommendations from that environment.